 Keep in mind that containers are also components.
 Each container type has its own properties and is configured independently of other components and containers that are in the parent view.

-Every view and container in Perspective has an associated layout, which is, simply put, a way of defining and describing the way that elements inside the container interact.
-Layouts are set when views and containers are created, and cannot be changed.
-If you wish to change the layout of a view or container, you'll need to create another one.
-There are five layouts used in Perspective:
+Every view and container in Perspective has an associated type, which defines and describes the way that elements inside the container interact.
+The type is set when views and containers are created, and it cannot be changed.
+If you wish to change the type for a view or container, you'll need to create another one.
+There are types used in Perspective:

 A simple strategy to accommodate radically different screen sizes is to design a view or container in several different ways, with each design tailored to different screen sizes.
 The column and breakpoint types accommodate this design strategy, by picking one of two or three different containers to open based on a specific range of pixel widths for the session.
 The term "Breakpoint" is a common piece of terminology used to describe this design - it is the width in pixels at which the Perspective session decides to use one container over another.

 The Column container is a good option when you want to have the same components and views for every screen size, and simply want to lay them out differently at smaller or larger sizes.